-“It’s actually much cleaner than using toilet paper,” Valleau says of her experience using the $41 cold-water bidet attachment they purchased on Amazon and installed themselves last year.
+“It’s actually much cleaner than using toilet paper,” Valleau says of her experience using the $41 cold-water bidet attachment they purchased on Amazon and installed themselves a couple of years ago.
 And it turns out that washing rather than solely wiping—a common practice among Muslims and in many parts of Asia, the Middle East, Europe and South America—doesn’t just feel good, it can do good.

 Canada’s boreal forest, which covers almost 60 percent of our country, is the most carbon-dense forest ecosystem on earth, each year removing 24 million cars’ worth of carbon dioxide from the atmosphere.
 According to a 2019 report from the U.S.-based Natural Resources Defense Council (NRDC), by using toilet paper we are literally flushing those resources down the toilet.